-Every profession has its own language or jargon.
-Human Resources is not an exception.
-Here are some of the HR terms and jargon that you might hear coming out of an HR manager's mouth and what they really mean when they say them.
-This is HR jargon and terminology that you really need to know to communicate effectively with HR, whether or not you're in the department, it's important to understand and speak the lingo.
+Every profession has its own language or jargon, and Human Resources is no exception.
+Here are some of the HR terms you might hear coming out of an HR manager's mouth and what it all really means.
+To communicate effectively with HR, whether or not you're in the department, it's important to understand and speak the lingo.

-Imagine a group of decision makers sitting around the table making a decision.
-Anyone who is there at the table has a “seat.”
-It's just a description of who is invited to the meeting.
-HR often talks about having a “seat at the table” to emphasize that someone needs to be there to ensure the people perspective of any decision is taken into consideration.
+Imagine a group of decision-makers sitting around a conference table making a decision.
+Anyone who is there at the table has a “seat," meaning they were invited to the meeting.
+HR managers often talk about having a “seat at the table” to emphasize that someone from HR needs to be at a company meeting to make sure the department's perspective is taken into consideration when decisions are made.

 Additionally, the term refers to a seat with the executive leadership in the executive conference room.
-This is where HR really wants inclusion, making sure its input is heard when decisions are made that affect the strategic direction of the company and the successful deployment of the people to attain the goals.
-It is no longer enough for HR to implement decisions.
-HR wants that seat to participate as one of the group's strategic decision makers.
+This is where HR really wants inclusion, making sure its input is heard when decisions are made that affect the company's strategic direction, particularly when deploying people is involved.
+HR wants that seat to participate as one of the company's strategic decision-makers.

-This term, balanced scorecard, comes out of Harvard Business School, and as such, can be explained in either a very complicated manner or in this way: everything matters.
+The term balanced scorecard comes out of Harvard Business School, and as such, can be explained in either a very complicated manner or in this way: everything matters.
 You can't just ignore your people and focus on the numbers.
 You cannot expect people to produce quality products if they are judged by the number of parts they produce.

 The scorecard looks specifically at four different areas: Learning and Growth, Business Process, Customers, and Finances.
 Often, the HR business partner is heavily involved in the learning and growth portions of determining this scorecard for each senior person.
-In some organization, the administrative and customer focused jobs in the organization also report to HR.
+In some organizations, the administrative and customer-focused jobs in the organization also report to HR.

 Competencies or Core Competencies

 These are generally the skills needed to do a particular job, but the reference is often a little fuzzier.
-Skills imply something concrete like—must know how to do financial modeling—while competencies can also include soft skills such as problem-solving abilities.
+Skills imply something concrete, such as, "must know how to do financial modeling," while competencies can also include soft skills, such as problem-solving abilities.

-When HR managers talk about Core Competencies, they refer to the knowledge, skills, and abilities that are absolutely critical to the job.
+When HR managers talk about core competencies, they are referring to the knowledge, skills, and abilities that are absolutely critical to the job.
 So, while it's nice to have an accountant with good interpersonal skills, all accountants must first have the ability to work with numbers.

 Downsizing, Reorganization, Restructuring, or Rightsizing

-As a general rule, these all mean that a company is going to lay off a number of employees.
-It's possible to reorganize and restructure and keep all of the employees, but in reality, if you hear discussions about company-wide reorganizations, freshen up your resume, because you might need it.
+As a general rule, these terms all mean that a company is going to lay off a number of employees.
+It's possible to reorganize and restructure and keep all of the employees, but in reality, if you hear discussions about company-wide reorganizations or downsizing, freshen up your resume, because you might need it.

-Good HR departments recognize that what their employees want from their benefits is the most significant factor when determining the employee benefits to share.
+Good HR departments recognize that what their employees want from their benefits is the most significant factor when determining what employee benefits to share.
 The benefits play a significant role in employee retention.

-If you do something that is so bad that the consequence is that the company immediately fires you, your actions were gross misconduct.
+If you do something that is so bad the only consequence is for the company to immediately fire you, your actions were "gross misconduct."
 For instance, if you set fire to the boss's office, it doesn't matter that you had a perfect performance appraisal the week before, the boss will fire you.

 The second is a true firing — when the employee has done something wrong.
-That something wrong can include poor performance as well as something more terrible like stealing.
-Another common term for firing an employee is employment termination or terminating the employment relationship.
+That something wrong can include poor performance as well as something more terrible, such as stealing.
+Another common term for firing an employee is "employment termination" or "terminating the employment relationship."

-Talent=people, management=management.
-When HR people talk about talent management, they are really just talking about making sure that they recruit, train, manage, develop and retain the best people.
+When HR people talk about talent management, they are really just talking about making sure they recruit, train, manage, develop and retain the best people.

-This terminology is used for many different situations, but in HR, it typically means that 80 percent of the problems are caused by 20 percent of the employees.
+This terminology is used in many different situations, but in HR, it typically means that 80 percent of the problems are caused by 20 percent of the employees.
 HR departments may also speak of “frequent fliers.”
 These are employees who seem to have problems with everything and everybody and take up a great deal of HR time.
-They take up HR time disproportionately to better performing employees—the employees that HR staff would rather spend their time developing.
+They take up HR time disproportionately to better-performing employees—the employees that the HR staff would rather spend their time developing.